gtortone/mpmt-board/mkdocs/docs/sama-bringup.md

 ## SAM-BA

 SAM-BA tool is required to properly bring-up SAMA.
-SAM-BA software provides an open set of tools for in-system programming of internal and external memories connected to our 32-MCUs and MPUs.
+SAM-BA software provides an open set of tools for in-system programming of internal and external memories connected to 32bit MCUs and MPUs.

 SAM-BA is available on Microchip [website](https://www.microchip.com/en-us/development-tool/SAM-BA-In-system-Programmer).